griptape-ai/griptape-docs/docs/griptape-framework/structures/tasks.md

-from griptape.engines import ImageQueryEngine from griptape.drivers import OpenAiVisionImageQueryDriver from griptape.tasks import ImageQueryTask
+from griptape.engines import ImageQueryEngine from griptape.drivers import OpenAiVisionImageQueryDriver from griptape.tasks import ImageQueryTask from griptape.loaders import ImageLoader from griptape.structures import Pipeline

 # Create a driver configured to use OpenAI's GPT-4 Vision model.